 When doing future planning for your dental practice, you should think about how new technologies such as RFID, Bluetooth and even artificial intelligence (AI) can help your equipment work harder, so that you can focus on your patients.
 For example, embedded RFID technology helps keep track of dental handpieces in your office.

-DENTALEZ’s Aeras Ramvac compressors are, first and foremost, well-designed and high-quality dental compressors, but are also made more reliable and convenient through Aeras Intelligence smart technology, available with monitoring service subscription:
+DENTALEZ’s Ramvac compressors with Aeras Intel are, first and foremost, well-designed and high-quality dental compressors, but are also made more reliable and convenient through Aeras Intel smart technology, available with monitoring service subscription:

 • On-board sensors and control board monitor your unit and your mechanical or utility room, communicating notifications and recommendations for preventive fixes.